mneudert/ecto_ip_range/README.md

 ## Setup

-Add the module as a dependency to your `mix.exs` file:
+Add the library as a dependency to your `mix.exs` file:

 ```elixir
 defp deps do